swati-1602/CRM/README.md

 This folder includes code for the **simulated data study**, including:

 - Data generation for censored regression models with endogeneity
-- Implementation of robust M-estimators (e.g., LAD, Huber, LogCosh)
+- Implementation of robust M-estimators (e.g.,  Huber, Hampel, Tukey, SCLS, Quantile)
 - Monte Carlo simulations
-- Mean Squared Error (MSE) computation
+- Mean Squared Error (MSE) computation, Mean Bias, median Bias, Median Absolute Error
-- MSE comparison plots
+-

-➡️ Use this folder to reproduce all **simulation results and figures** reported in the paper.
+➡️ Use this folder to reproduce all **simulation results** reported in the paper.

----

-### 2️⃣ `REAL_DATA_CODE/`
-This folder includes code for the **real data application** using the NLSY97 dataset:

-- Construction of the working dataset (similar to Mroz, 1987)
-- Estimation of the censored regression model with endogenous regressors
-- Control function implementation
-- Robust M-estimation
-- Plot of the **response variable `hours`**
-- Additional diagnostic and result plots

-➡️ Use this folder to reproduce the **empirical results and figures** from the real data study.